 Tom and his wife, Erika, have two children at Pacific Crest in elementary and middle school.
 Tom is a member of a local hockey team and enjoys skiing, live music, and spending time with his family.

-Laura Ray, Strategic communications and public relations consultant
+Laura Ray, strategic communications and public relations

 For the past 20 years, Laura has helped organizations of all shapes and sizes, from small businesses to Fortune 500 companies, tell their stories through a wide array of communications, branding and marketing efforts: from strategic planning and expert positioning to content development and traditional, digital and social media.